 Step 7: Complete the sale and move in!

-If you’ve successfully completed all the previous steps, congratulations, you’ve bought a house.
+If you’ve successfully completed all the steps to buying a house, then congratulations, you’ve bought your new home!
 With the contracts signed and completed, you can pick up the keys from the estate agent or owner directly.
 The property is now legally yours.

 Step 8: Pay for everything